MinecraftFunctionPlusPlus/MCFPPAPI/docs/en/quickstart/04function/01define-and-call.md

 }
 ```

 `func` is the key word of function `functionName` is the identifier or name of the function, the following `parameter1, parameter2, ...` is the parameter list of the function,`returnType`is optional, which is the returned type of the function.
-Function body is a series of sentences surrounded by `{}`.
+Function body is a series of statements surrounded by `{}`.
 Here’s a example below:

 ```mcfpp
 func add(int a, int b) -> int{